iapyeh/GGeditor/docs/how2Readthedocs.rst

 #.
 You got to have a theme_overrides.css in the “static” folder.
 #.
 You got to have a index.rst in the “docs” folder and it contains a “toctree” markups in the index.rst.

 That’s all.
-With the above 3 steps, you can create a project in the readthedocs.org and enjoy it.
-Well, be more details:
+With the above 3 steps, you can go readthedocs.org  and create a project for your repository.

+Below, is the content of files:

 .. _h5dd7fe7f33697b5d497914774677: